Wick Central Church

 In 1806 the congregation of the Wick Central Church was formed and in 1844 a Church was erected and after a series of problems it was renamed Pulteneytown Free Church.
 At the time of writing, the structure is a B-listed building and features a spire which was later added in 1862 along with a tower on which the spire stands.
 Clocks were also added and are on each face of the tower.
 When the tower was built, small spires were added on each corner on the top, they are no longer there, the reason is not know but they were most likley removed for safety reasons before the 1960’s.

-In 1900 it became part of the United Free Church (UFC) and in that same year it changed again and became a Church of Scotland, settling on being Wick Central Church until it’s closure.
+In 1901 it became part of the United Free Church (UFC).
+It is not known when the Church settled on being a Church of Scotland but it is thought I have been in the early 1930’s.
 In 1955, Wick Central Church joined with the West Church of Scotland which was located in Francis Street and so the congregations shared their services with the morning service being held in the Central Church and the evening service being held in the West Church.
 Miss Emma Bruce, a piano teacher, was the organist for many years and played the organ at every service, she also played at services in the West Church as well as covering for other services for other churches in the town.
 A monthly newsletter was released for the congregation with a message from the pastor and news concerning the church as well as upcoming events.

 The congregation of the Kirk was always quite large but as years went by it minimised with the outcome of it closing in 1990, the congregation merged with Pulteneytown Parish Church, although some members joined the Baptist Church which was located in Union Street at the time.
 The building of Wick Central Church laid empty for seven years until Wick Baptist Church bought the premises in 1997 and refurbished the entire building with work being completed on the outside and interior, the building was then occupied by the congregation in 1998 after renovations were finished.